Lars Eskeland: Career

-Eskeland co-founded the Voss Folk High School at Voss in 1895, and served as long-term principal and teacher at this school.
+Eskeland co-founded the Voss Folk High School at Vossavangen in 1895, and served as long-term principal and teacher at this school.
 Among his students were several later well known writers, including Tarjei Vesaas, Sjur Bygd, Tore Ørjasæter, Olav Sletto and Ragnvald Vaage.
 He wrote a total of about sixty books or other publications.
 He was decorated Knight of the Order of St. Olav in 1935.
 In 1949 a statue of Eskeland was unveiled in Voss.